Did you know you could be entitled to Flybe flight cancellation compensation or similar reimbursement even if your flight was 3 years ago?

 Flybe’s flights are subject to the provisions of EC261, which applies to passengers departing from an EU airport or a non-EU airport but with an EU airline.
 Even though the United Kingdom is no longer part of the EU, passenger rights remain unchanged for the time being.

 How to claim Flybe flight delay compensation?

-According to EU Regulation 261/2004, passengers can claim compensation for the flight disruptions they experience.
-SkyRefund makes the process of claiming delay compensation from Flybe quick and simple.
+According to EU Regulation 261/2004, passengers can claim compensation for flight disruptions from Flybe.
+SkyRefund makes this process quick and simple.
 You can check if your flight is eligible and our claims team will then do all the work to ensure that you receive what you are owed.

-According to our pricing policy, you are obliged to pay us only if we are successful with your claim.
-We charge a fee of 35% (VAT included) of the compensation amount sent from the airline.
+You are obliged to pay us only if we are successful with your claim.
+Our fee is 35% (VAT included) of the compensation amount sent from the airline.
 “No Win - No Fee”.

 Check whether you’re eligible and claim compensation from Flybe.
 All we need is your flight number and date.

 How much Flybe flight delay compensation can you claim?

 Depending on the distance between the initial and final destinations of your flight and the duration of the flight delay, the amount of your Flybe compensation is determined as follows: